 If you are a photographer, video content creator, or anyone who loves to keep the data easily accessible across multiple devices, an external hard drive is the most obvious choice for the purpose.

-You can easily get 1TB of external hybrid Hard Disk for as little as $50, 2TB of external hybrid hard under $80.
+You can quickly get 1TB of external hybrid Hard Disk for as little as $50, 2TB of external hybrid hard for under $80.

 I’ve been using it for the last few days, so here is my review after Samsung T5 external hard SSD.

 While my previous external hybrid hard drive from Western Digital was 1TB, I wouldn’t call my 500GB Samsung T5 external SSD an upgraded from the storage.

 But it is an upgrade when it comes to the size of the actual external hard drive and the connectivity options.

 It has got a USB type C connection, and there are two cables provided along with the external SSD.
 One is USB type C to USB Type C, and the other is USB Type C to USB Type-A.